 Now it is time to make a planting plan.
 First, make a list of all the herbs you will be growing and give a little information about them, such as spacing requirements, the height of plants, foliage color, etc. Next, decide what shape of bed you'd like and what size.
 An island bed is one that can be accessed from all sides, should be no wider than 5 ft, and a border bed is one that can only be accessed from the front and should not be wider than 2 1/2 ft.
 As herbs are functional plants that require easy access, herb gardens should always be planned for easy harvest.

 Sketch out your bed and begin to place your herbs according to height and which herbs compliment each other.
 Mint, a notorious creeper needs to be kept in check by creating some natural barrier.
 These are some of the things to think about when placing where to plant your herbs.
 Remember, to write down how far apart the plants should be spaced.
 Use a sketch as your planting guide.
 Also, during the year make notes on how your plants are doing so you can make adjustments for the next planting season.

 Fresh herbs from your garden will liven up meals and are far more flavorful than the dried variety found in grocery stores.

 Some of the more common herbs include the following:

 Herb Gardens provide a lot of enjoyment and an opportunity for you to add a dash of flavor and fragrance to your cooking.
-Seeing how the herbs mingle together and enjoying their fragrance is another wonderful benefit of planting an herb garden.
-Whatever reason you choose for growing herbs, this is a form of gardening that pays back in beauty, aroma, and, of course, "good taste".
+Watching how the herbs mingle together and enjoying their aroma is another excellent benefit of planting an herb garden.
+Whatever reason you choose for growing herbs, this is a form of gardening that pays back in beauty, aroma, and, of course, “good taste.”
 Remember to have fun!
 Gardening is an ongoing process.